 5. Consolidate your technology stack, remember technology is a means to an end, and the end is profitability not running an I.T. shop.

-I am a massive fan of technology consolidation, so much so that I have done the same thing within my own companies, having gone down from 12 different tech tools to more or less three, but one Operating System with all of our customer data, it reduces errors, duplication, lessens the training for new staff, reduces the cost of operation but most importantly, creates peace of mind through simplicity.
+I am a massive fan of technology consolidation, so much so that I have done the same thing within my own companies and encourage business partners to do the same.
+I have gone down from 12 different tech tools to more or less three, but one Operating System with all of our customer data reduces errors, duplication, lessens the training for new staff, reduces the cost of operation but most importantly, creates peace of mind through simplicity.